Chomenor/ioef-cmod/new-filesystem-readme.md

 # Source Directory Options

 A new cvar is introduced called "fs_dirs", which can be set from the command line to adjust which source directories the game uses to load/save files.
-The default is "*homepath basepath steampath gogpath".
+The default is "*fs_homepath fs_basepath fs_steampath fs_gogpath".
 This means that homepath is the write directory, indicated by the asterisk, and the other locations are used for reading.
 The specific paths are still controlled by the "fs_homepath", "fs_basepath", "fs_steampath", and "fs_gogpath" cvars, respectively.

 Notes:
+- You can specify arbitrary cvars to use as source directories, instead of the default ones like fs_basepath and fs_homepath, but the specified cvars must be set on the command line along with fs_dirs in order to work.
 - You can set an asterisk on multiple directories.
 The additional directories will be used as backup write directories if the first one fails a write test.
-- The write directory selected will always be treated as the primary read directory.
+- The write directory selected will always be treated as the highest precedence read directory.
 - If no directory passes a write test, or no write directory was set at all, the game will run in read-only mode.

 Examples:
-- "fs_dirs" = "*basepath": Read and write to fs_basepath only.
-- "fs_dirs" = "homepath basepath": Read-only mode with homepath taking precedence over basepath.
+- +set fs_dirs fs_homepath fs_basepath: Read-only mode with homepath taking precedence over basepath in the event that both directories contain a file with the same name.
+- +set fs_dirs *fs_basepath *fs_homepath: Try to use fs_basepath as the write directory, but fall back to fs_homepath if basepath is not writable.
+Both basepath and homepath will be readable, with whichever directory is used as the write directory taking precedence.

 # Inactive Mod Support